iamgio/pikt/CONTRIBUTING.md

 # Contributing to Pikt
 Hi there, I hope you enjoy Pikt!
-In this file you'll find a few guidelines in case you want to help improving this out-of-the-scheme programming language.
+In this file you'll find a few guidelines in case you want to help to improve this out-of-the-scheme programming language.

 ## Expanding the standard library
 Follow these steps if you wish to implement new functions or variables: